Desiree Dube

 Category:

-As your elopement photographer and someone who's done it myself, I'm here to help guide you along the way so you can have a fun-filled, epic, and stress-free day all about celebrating your relationship.
+As your elopement photographer and someone who's done it myself, I'm here to help guide you along the way so you can have a fun-filled, epic, and stress-free day all about celebrating your relationship on your own terms.

 I'll be your dream big cheerleader, off-the-beaten-path location finder, day-of sidekick, and adventure planner.